RosettaCommons/documentation/application_documentation/structure_prediction/floppy-tail.md

 This code is NOT intended to do "half-abinitio" where you know half a structure and want to fold the other half.
 Although it is modeled on abinitio, it is only tested on a truly floppy, disordered tail, and I have no idea if it is able to fold compact structures.
 It is resolutely not supported for that purpose.

-If you want to perform standard ab initio folding of a terminal sequence, you can use the [[Topology Broker]]'s [[RigidChunk| ClientMovers]] environment.
+If you want to perform standard ab initio folding of a terminal sequence, you can use the [[Topology Broker|BrokeredEnvironment]]'s [[RigidChunk|ClientMovers]] environment.
 This can be used in RosettaScripts or using the minirosetta application.

 Input Files